devops-sathsara/ci-cd-iac-terraform/README.md

 ## Pre-Requsites
-To use this repository, ensure you have created a GCP Service Account key file and store its content in a ([GitHub action secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)) named GCP_SA_KEY.
+To use this repository, ensure you have created a GCP Service Account key file and store its content in a [GitHub action secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `GCP_SA_KEY`.

 ## Features

 * Multi-environment, multi-project & multi-region deployment with [Terragrunt](https://terragrunt.gruntwork.io/)
 * Deploy different versions for each environment
 * TF State stored in GCS backend
-* Save TF plan output to GCS **
+* TF plan output saved to GCS bucket**
 * Pre-commit hooks for validation
-* CI/CD pipeline with multiple stages
+* CI/CD pipeline with multiple validations